devikkim/V8ForAndroid/README.md

 8. Make sure the file has been created in `path/to/v8/out.gn/<one_of_list>/obj/libs/`

-### create android NDK project (It is assumed that you have compiled armeabi-v7a, arm64-v8a, x86.)
+### Create android NDK project
+It is assumed that you have compiled armeabi-v7a, arm64-v8a, x86.

 1. import `include`, `armeabi-v7a`, `arm64-v8a`, `x86`, `include` folder
 ```